ebursztein/sitefab/documentation/plugins.md

 ## Plugins structure

-Plugins use the [YAPSY framework](http://yapsy.sourceforge.net/) and require three files:
+Plugins use the [YAPSY framework](http://yapsy.sourceforge.net/) and require four files:

 1. A **.sitefab-plugin** description file which describes the plugin.
 2. A **.py** file which contains the actual code of the plugin.
 3. A **.md** markdown file which the document the plugin.
+4. A **.yaml** yaml file that contains the plugin default configuration.

 ## Basic Example